fabfog/dxbox-docs/blog/2025-10-28-Architectural-Guardrails-How-Clean-Separation-Of-Concers-Dramatically-Simplifies-PR-Reviews/index.md

 1.  **Inspect `feature-component.tsx`:** The reviewer must trace the flow of state between `useItemFilters` and `useAsyncData`.
 Is the `filters` reference stable, or will it trigger many re-renders and potentially many unnecessary API calls from `useAsyncData`?
 2.  **Inspect `useItemFilters`:** The reviewer discovers this hook returns the UI of rendered filters (`filtersItems`). **STOP:** A hook violating SoC by mixing logic and rendering is a red flag.
 Did you see that?
 Poor naming for `filtersItems` may let this issue go unnoticed.
 But the possibility itself to have mixed logics and pieces of UI returned by a hook is the root of the problem.
 You have to spend extra attention to understand what should be state/logics and what should be UI, and this produces **high cognitive load**.
 3.  **Inspect `useEffect`:** The reviewer should notice that a component is taking care of rendering UI, fetching data, and even log an event whenever new data is fetched.
-What if another component will fetch the same data, but forget to log it?
+What if another component fetches the same data, but forgets to log it?
 Is it correct to have a component orchestrate this logic?
-4.  **The Core Problem:** Since the custom hooks return fragments of the UI, the reviewer cannot assess the domain logic without simultaneously verifying the visual output and lifecycle dependencies. **The scope of inspection is boundless.**
+4.  **The Core Problem:** Since a custom hook returns fragments of UI, the reviewer cannot assess the domain logic without simultaneously verifying the visual output and lifecycle dependencies. **The scope of inspection is boundless.**

 **Review Time Estimate:** 45+ minutes, highly susceptible to missed lifecycle bugs.